abalage/ansible_collection_elasticstack_podman/README.md

  - Arcsight
  - Beat

-Use them on your own risk.
+They are disabled by default.
+For usage please check `logstash_pipelines` in roles/logstash/defaults/main.yml

-## Automatic startup after host reboots
+## Automatic startup of pods and container after host reboots
-Each roles creates systemd service units both for pods and containers.
+Each roles creates a systemd service units both for pods and containers.

+Only the pod service unit will be 'enabled'.

-SystemD will take care of automatically restarting the containers upon reboot and in case of '[on-failure](https://docs.podman.io/en/latest/markdown/podman-generate-systemd.1.html)'.
+SystemD will take care of automatically restarting the pods and the containers upon reboot and in case of '[on-failure](https://docs.podman.io/en/latest/markdown/podman-generate-systemd.1.html)'.

 ### Migration after hosts are renamed